Philip C. Jessup International Law Moot Court Competition

 Rules and Competition Problem 2026

-Check ilsa.org for the Official Jessup Rules and Schedule (indicating the date when the Jessup Problem will be released), and later, all the Jessup materials.
-In the meantime, check that page out for information about previous Jessup seasons, do some recon and download materials that will help you prepare.
+Check ilsa.org for the Official Jessup Rules and Schedule, as well as all the Jessup materials.
+Information about previous Jessup seasons, as well as materials that will help you prepare can also be found there!

 Register to Judge

-Judge registration for Jessup Russia will open in November and stay open until late January!
+Judge registration for Jessup Russia is open until late January!
 To judge, you will need to register at ilsa.org and check Russia or RJT as the jurisdiction whose rounds you want to judge, and then register at your.jessuprussia.ru for access to the virtual platform for the Preliminary Rounds.

 If on top of the Oral Rounds you also want to judge the Written Memorials, check ilsa.org for the opening of Judge registration in order to indicate availability to judge the Written Memorials (they are only judged once via ILSA and there is no separate Memorial judging for Jessup Russia).